sea-limonium/Crypto-Trading-Platform/README.md

 python client.py
 ```

-The GUI login window will appear — create an account or log in to start trading.
+The GUI login window will appear.
+Create an account or log in to start trading.

 ### Stopping the Application

 - **Client:** Simply close the GUI window.
-- **Server:** Press `Ctrl + C` in the server terminal — the graceful shutdown handler will close the socket cleanly (exit code 0).
+- **Server:** Press `Ctrl + C` in the server terminal.
+The graceful shutdown handler will close the socket cleanly (exit code 0).

 ---